HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

 ---

+## Phase 1 Completion

+During Phase 1, we completed the original project idea, proposal, research, prototype concept, and early implementation.
+The proposal identified the gap between regulatory requirements and real-world technical implementation in healthcare cybersecurity.

+We also reviewed how **HIPAA**, **PHIPA**, **ISO/IEC 27001**, and **NIST SP 800-53A** can support structured evaluation of healthcare security controls.

+Our initial Python prototype already evaluates selected controls including:

+- MFA
+- TLS/HTTPS
+- Audit logging
+- Encrypted backups
+- Password policy strength

+Phase 1 also included scenario testing.
+In Week 14, the prototype was tested by changing user responses across access control, encryption, audit logging, backup protection, and suspicious activity indicators to see how the system reacted under stronger and weaker compliance conditions.

+---

 ## Phase 2 Direction

-Throughout Phase 2, we plan to address this feedback by:
+As we move into Phase 2, the goal is to improve the prototype into a more complete and evidence-based compliance checker.

+Planned improvements include:

-- Expanding the control bank so each check includes a control ID, category, expected value, risk level, remediation, and regulatory mapping.
+- Expanding the control bank with more detailed fields such as control ID, category, expected value, evidence, risk level, and remediation.
-- Mapping each technical check to healthcare security areas such as access control, transmission security, audit controls, and contingency planning.
+- Mapping each technical check to healthcare security areas in a more structured way.
-- Improving the questionnaire so the tool can be used by non-technical healthcare staff as well as IT and security users.
+- Improving the questionnaire so it can be used by both healthcare staff and technical users.
-- Adding a section that explains common cybersecurity risks such as weak passwords, missing MFA, failed login attempts, suspicious IP activity, missing audit logs, and unencrypted backups.
+- Adding explanations for common cyber risks such as weak passwords, missing MFA, failed logins, suspicious IP activity, missing logs, and unencrypted backups.
+- Strengthening the system diagram and documentation.
-- Updating GitHub weekly.
+- Updating GitHub on a weekly basis.

 ---

-## Project Purpose
+## Project Status

-The tool is designed as a lightweight background monitoring and compliance support system for healthcare environments, especially smaller or privately funded healthcare organizations that may not have access to expensive enterprise compliance platforms.

-The system will not collect or store PHI.
-Instead, it will monitor security-related access events, user activity patterns, configuration evidence, and control status while healthcare professionals access PHI systems.

-Under PHIPA in Ontario, health information custodians must take reasonable steps to protect personal health information against theft, loss, unauthorized use or disclosure, and unauthorized copying, modification, or disposal.
-NIST SP 800-66 Rev. 2 is also useful because it helps organizations understand HIPAA Security Rule safeguards for protecting ePHI, regardless of the organization’s structure or method of implementation.
+The project is currently in the refinement stage.
+Phase 1 is complete, and Phase 2 focuses on improving the prototype’s usability, documentation, mapping accuracy, and reporting quality.

+The next version of the system should be more organized, more evidence-based, and easier to understand from both a compliance and technical perspective.

+---

+## Features Completed

+- Initial project proposal and scope definition.
+- Prototype concept and control bank design.
+- Basic Python compliance logic.
+- Checks for MFA, TLS/HTTPS, audit logging, encrypted backups, and password strength.
+- Weighted risk scoring.
+- HTML reporting.
+- Scenario-based testing.

+---

+## Features Still in Progress

+- Expanded control bank with regulatory mapping.
+- More accurate HIPAA, PHIPA, and NIST alignment.
+- Background monitoring logic.
+- Suspicious activity detection.
+- Improved questionnaire for healthcare and non-technical users.
+- Plain-language reporting improvements.
+- System architecture diagram.
+- Weekly GitHub documentation updates.

+---

+## Known Issues and Limitations

+- The current prototype is still a proof-of-concept and not a production-ready compliance platform.
+- The tool does not collect or store live PHI, so it evaluates security posture rather than actual clinical records.
+- Some control-to-standard mappings still need refinement.
+- Background monitoring may remain limited until Phase 2 is further developed.
+- Testing scenarios may not yet represent every real-world healthcare environment.

 ---